How to Choose DC hipot test kit for transformers?

 Answer:

-There are things that could be causing the TRIP on the AT.
+Multiple factors could be causing the TRIP on the AT.

-Examine the fixture for
+Inspect the fixture for

-A, signs of contamination on the top surface.
+A. Signs of contamination on the top surface.

 8.3) My AT Screen suddenly flickers during the HIPOT test, is my unit faulty?